hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 possible set of run-time parameters following a thorough optimization before  starting the production runs.
 This might save your lot of resource and time!

-## Exercise 2
+## Exercise 2: Offload entire neighbor build and force computation to GPUs
 As mentioned above, employing the full computing workforce to solve your problem may not always return the most profit.
 We need to tune this before starting any production run.
 In this exercise, we'll be using the above input file defining a LJ-system.
 Here we'll do three sets of run where each set will have different numbers of atoms in the box.
 Let the system sizes be defined by *x* = *y* = *z* = 10, *x* = *y* = *z* = 40 and *x* = *y* = *z* = 140.
 This implies that these three systems will have 4000, 256,000 and nearly 11 million atoms in the box respectively.
 We can choose the length of the simulation also using *t* = 5000.
 For each case, run it for differnt numbers of GPU/MPI tasks combination.
 For example, I ran these systems in a node having 4 K80 NVIDIA GPUs and 24 physical cores.
 I choose to employ all 4 GPUs abut different number of MPI tasks.
 Since there are 4 GPUs, I must take at least 4 MPI ranks.
 So, I choose the following combinations: 4 GPUs/4 MPI tasks, 4 GPUs/8 MPI tasks, 4 GPUs/12 MPI tasks, 4 GPUs/16 MPI tasks, 4 GPUs/20 MPI tasks and 4 GPUs/24 MPI tasks.
 For this exercise, choose *package* keywords such that neighbor list building and force computations are done entirely on the GPUs.
 It can be done using `-sf gpu -pk gpu 4 neigh yes newton off split 1.0 ` where 4 GPUs are being used.
 After the runs are over, the performance data is extracted from the log/screen output files using the command `grep "Performance:"` in units if *timestep/s*.
-Finally, plot a *normalized speed-up factor per node* for each of these configurations and write down the main observations.
+Finally, plot a *normalized speed-up factor per node* versus GPU/MPI choices for each of these configurations and write down the main observations.

 ### Solution
 I did this study in a Intel Xeon E5-2680 v3 Haswell CPU node having 2x12 cores per node and two NVIDIA K80 GPUs (four visible devices per node: 2 x 4992 CUDA cores, 2 x 24 GiB GDDR5 memory) with Mellanox EDR InfiniBand high-speed network with non-blocking fat tree topology.
 Six GPU/MPI combinations were tried for each characteristic system size.
 These are 4 GPUs/4 MPI tasks, 4 GPUs/8 MPI tasks, 4 GPUs/12 MPI tasks, 4 GPUs/16 MPI tasks, 4 GPUs/20 MPI tasks and 4 GPUs/24 MPI tasks.
 Plot is shown below.